 This form must be used alongside the individual child's registration form which contains emergency parental contact and other personal details.

+Date completed: Review date:

+Child's details:

+Full name: Date of birth:

+Address:

+Allergies:

+Medical condition/diagnosis

-Date completed: Review date: Child's details: Date of birth: Full name: Address: Allergies: Medical condition/diagnosis Medical needs and symptoms: Daily care requirements: Medication details (inc. expiry date/disposal) Storage of medication: Procedure for administering medication: Names of staff trained to carry out health plan procedures and administer medication: Other information: Date risk assessment completed: Risk assessment details:
+Medical needs and symptoms:

+Daily care requirements:

+Medication details (inc. expiry date/disposal) Storage of medication:

+Names of staff trained to carry out health plan procedures and administer medication:

+Other information:

+Date risk assessment completed:

+Risk assessment details:

-Describe what constitutes an emergency for the child, what procedures will be taken if this occurs and the names of staff responsible for an emergency situation with the child:
+Describe what constitutes an emergency for and the names of staff responsible for an eme the child, what procedures will be taken if this occurs ergency situation with the child:

-Child's main carer(s)
+Cilila S main carer(S)

 1. Name: Relationship to child:

 Contact number(s):

 2. Name: Relationship to child:

 Contact number(s):

 General Practitioner's details:

 Name: Contact number:

 Address:

-Clinic of Hospital deta ils (if app):
+Clinic of Hospital detail ls (if app):

 Name: Contact number:

 Address:

+Declaration

-Declaration I have read the inform recorded procedures to ation in this health plan and have found it to be accurate.
-I agree for the be carried out:
+I have read the informat procedures to be carried ion in this health plan and have found it to be accurate.
+I agree for the recorded out:

 Name of parent: Date:

 Signature:

 Name of key person: Date:

 Signature:

 Name of manager: Date:

 Signature:

 Date: